 The contract cleaners will arrive at 10:00 to clean Bradbury Croft, the pantry and areas of the cookhouse.
-The cleaners will clean all the pantry, cookhouse floor and furniture but you must clean the gas cooker, trench oven.
-They will do the pantry and pot store fridges.
+The cleaners will clean the pantry, veg store, and cookhouse floors and furniture.
+You must clean the gas cooker, trench oven and inside the fridges.
+You must clean any equipment that you have used.